 But how could a parent not know?

-Of course, not every high schooler who pops a pill, smokes a joint, slams a beer or even tries blow is an addict.
+Of course, not every kid who pops a pill, smokes a joint, slams a beer or even tries blow is an addict.
 But so what?
-Isn’t even one kid who uses too many?
-And let’s get real – there are shitloads of kids getting high.
+Isn’t even one kid who uses, too many?
+And let’s get real – there are tons of kids getting high.
 Not buying it?
 Here’s a free sample of some raw facts:

 “Recent research by the National Center on Addiction and Substance Abuse reveals that drug use among teens has reached epidemic levels: a staggering ONE out of every THREE teenagers meets the medical criteria for addiction.”
 Kristen Johnston – SLAM

 That little nugget of Scary is a direct quote from SLAM (Sobriety, Learning and Motivation), an organization actress and author Kristen Johnston started years ago, which assists New York City’s youth in recovery.